-A recent report from the American Cancer Society (ACS) found that 1 in 5 cancers diagnosed in the United States is a rare cancer, which is defined as an incidence of fewer than six cases per 100,000 people per year.
-By this definition around 200 forms of rare cancer compose around 20-25% of all U.S. cancer diagnosis, which affect more than 400,000 Americans per year.
-A recent study, which included 10 years of Cancer in North America (CINA) dataset, revealed that 60 of 71 cancer types are classified as rare.
+A recent report from the American Cancer Society (ACS) found that one in five cancers diagnosed in the United States (U.S.) is a rare cancer, which is defined as an incidence of fewer than six cases per 100,000 people per year.
+By this definition, around 200 forms of rare cancer compose around 20%-25% of all U.S. cancer diagnoses, which affect more than 400,000 Americans per year.

-RCRP will be managed by utilizing the CDMRP two tiered review process (https://cdmrp.army.mil/about/2tierRevProcess).
-A Stakeholders meeting was held on 17th April, which brought experts from different subject areas together to identify knowledge gaps, outcome and product needs for the state of the science and patient care.
-After the Stakeholders Meeting, a Vision Setting meeting was held on 17th June and recommended an investment strategy to answer some of the unmet medical needs, knowledge gaps, and consumer concerns.
-Funding opportunities to support recommended research areas will be announced on this website and Grants.gov approximately by August of 2020.
+RCRP will be managed by utilizing the CDMRP two-tier review process (https://cdmrp.army.mil/about/2tierRevProcess).
+A stakeholders meeting was held on 17 April 2020, which brought experts from different subject areas together to identify knowledge gaps, outcome, and product needs for the state of the science and patient care.

-At the stakeholders meeting it was decided that CDMRP will follow the definition of rare cancer as an incidence of six or fewer cases per 100,000 people per year.
+At the stakeholders meeting, it was decided that CDMRP will follow the definition of rare cancer as an incidence of six or fewer cases per 100,000 people per year.
 The RCRP focuses on the following areas:

 Last updated Sunday, December 31, 1600